- MY ANESTHESIOLOGIST ADMINISTERED FENTANYL TO ME. IS THAT OK? - 23 May 2023

 You are driving to the hospital, en route to doing a pediatric anesthetic on a 2-year-old that will require an endotracheal tube.
 You are thinking through the case in advance.
 What can you do to plan your anesthetic?
+There are some useful pediatric anesthesia equations you can use to prepare yourself.

 During my anesthesia training at Stanford, Dr. Stanley Samuels, the co-author of Anesthesiologist’s Manual of Surgical Procedures, by Jaffe and Samuels, (Fourth Edition, 2009, Lippincott Williams and Wilkins), taught me a series of equations regarding pediatric anesthetics.
 These equations are listed below, and provide time-tested guidelines to help the anesthesiologist select the correct endotracheal tube size, the correct intravenous infusion rate, and to estimate a child’s weight and dosing requirements of intravenous drugs.